On February 12, Prof. Abubakar Abba Tahir, VPUR, was the guest speaker at a Language and Society class on "Language Variations in Fulfulde.”

-Dr. Tahir explained that language variations in Fulfulde resulted from the intrusion of other languages and cultures, leading to a multiplicity of dialects which has affected as well as modified it over time.
-"Every language must borrow to evolve with the evolving world."
+Prof. Tahir explained that the variations found in Fulfulde came about from the intrusion of other languages and cultures, resulting in the multiplicity of dialectal variations, which has affected as well as modified Fulfulde over time.

-‘’I came across Prof. Tahir speaking Fulfulde with another professor from Senegal and I couldn't help but notice some variations in their utterances."
+‘’I came across Prof. Abba speaking Fulfulde with another Professor from Senegal and I couldn't help but notice some variations in their utterances."

-Khadija Shehu, a law major said she found the class completely captivating "even as a Fulani, there were some things I didn't know that I learned about today."
+Khadija Shehu, a law major, said she found the class completely captivating.
+"Even as a Fulani, there were some things I didn't know that I learned about today."

 Reported by Tina Bitrus